 Ashokarishta is a uterine tonic, which improves uterine functions and modulates uterine contractions.
 It gives strength to the uterus, which helps in easier dislodging of the uterine lining during menstruation and prevents ischemia (inadequate blood supply to the uterus).
 Thus, it reduces menstrual cramps.
 Additionally, Ashokarishta also reduces premenstrual headache, nausea, low backache etc.

-The effect of Ashoka Bark (main ingredient of Ashokarishta) on raised prostaglandin is still unknown, but phytoestrogens (which are also present in Ashoka Bark) modulate the production of prostaglandin.
-Prostaglandin level is raised in cases of primary dysmenorrhea.
+The effect of Ashoka Bark (main ingredient of Ashokarishta) on raised prostaglandin is still unknown, but phytoestrogens (which are also present in Ashoka Bark) might modulate the production of prostaglandin.
+The prostaglandin level increases in cases of primary dysmenorrhea.

-If abdominal tenderness is also present, or other increased Pitta symptoms such as increased bleeding, burning sensation, vertigo, hyperacidity etc. are observed, then Kumaryasava should not be used.
-Instead, Praval Pishti, Sutshekhar Ras, or Kamdudha Ras should be used along with Ashokarishta in appropriate dosage according to the history of menstrual blood flow.
+If abdominal tenderness is also present, or other increased Pitta symptoms such as increased bleeding, burning sensation, vertigo, hyperacidity etc., are observed, then Kumaryasava should not be used.
+Instead, Praval Pishti, Amla, Yastimahu, Shatavari, or Kamdudha Ras should be used along with Ashokarishta in the appropriate dosage according to the history of menstrual blood flow.

-Note: However, many ayurvedic doctors use Ashokarishta as a main remedy for dysmenorrhea, but it is not.
-Actually, it is a supportive medicine in dysmenorrhea, which assists to maintain the hormonal balance and provides strength to the reproductive organs.
-The primary medicine for dysmenorrhea in Arishta & Asava preparations is Kumaryasava, but it is contraindicated in symptoms of increased or aggravated Pitta.
+Note: However, many ayurvedic doctors use Ashokarishta as the primary remedy for dysmenorrhea, but it is not.
+It is a supportive medicine in dysmenorrhea, which assists in maintaining the hormonal balance and provides strength to the reproductive organs.
+The primary treatment for dysmenorrhea is Kumaryasava.
+But it also has contraindications that include – heavy bleeding, clots, increased or aggravated Pitta symptoms.

 |Reduces uterine contractions, but not comparable with Kumaryasava||Reduces unusual uterine contractions significantly|